GBores/testjavascript/README.md

 # testjavascript
-This is an absolute gamer moments
+This is an absolute gamer moment